OpenPicus/lib_grove_RHT03/README.md

 lib_grove_RHT03
 ===============

-*IMPORTANT*: for correct working, the RHT03 needs the "Grove input capture library".
-Download and import it inside your project, otherwise errors will be encountered.<br>
 OpenPicus Flyport library for RHT03 humidity and temperature sensor.
-The library can be used to read both humidity and temperature from the RHT03 sensor.More infos on wiki.openpicus.com.
+The library can be used to read both humidity and temperature from the RHT03 sensor.
+More infos on wiki.openpicus.com.
+<br>**IMPORTANT**: for correct working, the RHT03 needs the "Grove input capture library".
+Download and import it inside your project, otherwise errors will be encountered.
+Then, follow these steps:<br>
+1) Create a new project from a Grove template.<br>
-<br>1) import files inside Flyport IDE using the external libs button.<br>
+2) import files inside Flyport IDE using the external libs button.<br>
-2) add following code example in FlyportTask.c:
+3) add following code example in FlyportTask.c:

 <pre>
 #include "taskFlyport.h"